Yair-Zadok/Confidential-PDF-Generator/README.md

 ----------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------

 Viewing sample results:
-Note: Github allows for preview of PDF files
+Note: GitHub allows for preview of PDF files

 For original input click on 'sample_input.pdf'